kmausolf/learning-react/README.md

 - The app has been styled to match the design layout
     - It doesn't have to be exact, but something close to that.
 You're welcome to style the components how you wish.
 Be creative!

-For instructions on how to run the project, please see the Create React App documentation below.
+For instructions on how to run the project, please see the React App documentation below.

 ## Designs